thingsboard/thingsboard.github.io/docs/samples/ble/raspberry-esp32-xiaomi-sensor-htu21d.md

 Install the battery in sensor.

 ## Preparing Raspberry Pi

-### Application capabilities
 Demo script scans for available BLE devices and connects to them.
-It can read a direct value of BLE characteristic from ESP and receive notifications from both ESP and Mi sensor.
-Also, if you want to add new device to be recognized by script, you need to rescan devices.
+It can read a direct value of BLE characteristic from ESP and receive notifications from both ESP and Mi.
+If needed, a re-scan command can be issues from the dashboard to connect to new devices.

-Gathered data is sent to ThingsBoard server with credetionals you provide.
-[**Here**](https://github.com/thingsboard/tb-ble-adapter) you can find the source code.
+### Implementation details

+If you are not interested in modifying or extending a list of supported devices, you can skip this sub-section.
+The demo script consists of few modules: the main module and couple of extension modules.

+The [**main**](https://github.com/thingsboard/tb-ble-adapter/blob/master/tb_ble_adapter/adapter.py) module is responsible for receiving commands from ThingsBoard and sending telemetry data.
+It also scans nearby devices and connects to them.

+Extensions are [**modules**](https://github.com/thingsboard/tb-ble-adapter/tree/master/tb_ble_adapter/extensions) that responsible for extracting application-specific data from the BLE device.
+If you want to implement support for a new device, you can create additional extension class and inherit it from [**provided intarface**](https://github.com/thingsboard/tb-ble-adapter/blob/master/tb_ble_adapter/extensions/ExtensionInterface.py).
+Use [**this**](https://github.com/thingsboard/tb-ble-adapter/blob/master/tb_ble_adapter/extensions/MiTempHumidityExtension.py) as an example.

 ### Installing gateway scripts on Raspberry Pi
 Login to your Raspberry PI using SSH and install demo.
 It requires at least **python3.4**.